-- The practice's uptake for cervical screening was 61%, which was below the 80% coverage target for the national screening programme.
-The practice was aware of this and had appropriate systems to invite and remind patients to attend screening appointments.
-Nurses taking samples were trained and monitored their performance. - The practice's uptake for breast and bowel cancer screening was in line with the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 67%, which was below the 80% coverage target for the national screening programme.
+However, this was in line with local and national averages. - The practice's uptake for breast and bowel cancer screening was in line with the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.